Fiona-Huang/super-pancake/README.md

 refer to https://leetcode.com/studyplan/top-sql-50/ for the sql questions

-For files prefix with common_*: these are usual functions, aggregation methods, mini-hacks that I use in my day to day work
+For files prefix with common_*: these are usual functions, aggregation methods, mini-hacks that I use to help me when querying